Capital Connection: Future

-2021-2031 Expansion
+2021–2031 expansion

-The 2021-2031 Horizons Regional Land Transport Plan recognised the importance of the service to the region and the environment, and stated that the service would need to be upgraded if it was to continue past 2025.
-The Plan states that the carriages and locomotives are undergoing significant updating to meet modern standards.
+The 2021–2031 Horizons Regional Land Transport Plan recognised the importance of the service to the region and the environment.
+It also stated that the service, carriages and locomotives would need to be upgraded if it was to continue operating past 2025.
 The Plan also provides for higher frequency of trains, utilising a larger fleet of trains and updated stations.
 The Plan states that buses may be able to connect regional towns to this upgraded service.
 A detailed business case is being created to analyse any improvements.

-The Horizons Plan also noted that Kiwi Rail is investigating an inter-regional connector service, which would connect districts to urban services.
-Horizons note that there is opportunity to create a Whanganui - Palmerston North train service akin to this inter-regional proposal.
+The Horizons Plan also noted that KiwiRail is investigating an inter-regional connector service, which would connect districts to urban services.
+Horizons note that there is opportunity to create a Whanganui – Palmerston North train service akin to this inter-regional proposal.

 The service's rolling stock was refurbished in 2022/2023 at the Hutt Workshops.
-The carriages left the workshop on the 22nd of February 2023 for Palmerston North.
+The carriages left the workshop on 22 February 2023 for Palmerston North.
 The new set includes six S class coaches, refurbished in a Suburban Regional (SR) style similar to Te Huia (including SR5968), and a refurbished baggage carriage (AG176).